WZBSocialScienceCenter/tmtoolkit/doc/source/install.rst

     # activating the environment (on Windows type "myenv\Scripts\activate.bat")
     source myenv/bin/activate

-Creating and activating a venv *with* virtualenvwrapper:
+Alternatively, creating and activating a venv *with* virtualenvwrapper:

 .. code-block:: text